-Examples of jobs you may be qualified for after completion of this program:
+Examples of jobs you may be qualified for after completion of a program:

 - Nursing Assistant $22,439-31,493